Fang-/blockio/README.md

 To get set up, you need a few things.

 1. Create an account on [block.io](https://block.io).
 Optionally put some coins in there.
-2. Make sure [this change](https://github.com/urbit/arvo/pull/416/files) has made it onto your ship.
+2. ~Make sure [this change](https://github.com/urbit/arvo/pull/416/files) has made it onto your ship.
 This allows you to use capitals in your `web.plan` usernames, necessary for representing cryptocurrency addresses.
 (This may or may not have gotten pushed out over the network already.
-Comets that existed before this post will have to manually put it in.)
+Comets that existed before this post will have to manually put it in.)~
+The change should have been pushed to all planets, and be included in all new comets.
 3. Checkout or download [all the files](https://github.com/Fang-/blockio) for this, and put them into your ship's home desk.
 (In the future, I can probably set things up so that you can `|sync %home ~palfun-foslup %blockio` or something.)
 4. `|start %blockio`.
 You can now ctrl-x to and from in, just like talk and dojo.
 5. Select the coin you want to work with by doing `coin doge` or similar.
 Enter your API key for the current coin by entering `key xxxx-xxxx-xxxx-xxxx`.
 If you want to make transactions, also put in your block.io pin. `pin your-secret`.